-The Public Service Commission and the Leadership Board (of chief executives) have partnered with IPAA National to re-establish IPAA in Queensland.
-As the professional association for public servants across all levels of government, as well as academics and industry leaders interested in public administration, IPAA provides thought leadership and activities that support a high performing public sector.
+The Public Service Commission and the Queensland Government Leadership Board (of chief executives) have partnered with IPAA National to re-establish IPAA Queensland.
+As the professional association for public servants across all levels of government, as well as academics and industry leaders interested in public administration, IPAA Queensland provides thought leadership and activities that support a high performing and proud public sector.

 2017 IPAA Queensland Forum – Connected Communities: Flourishing places